All Episodes

 I'm a talk show host.

-I have an opinion on everything, would be half the workforce in every building, stay home.
+Would be half the workforce in every building stay home.

-For the meantime, for the interim, you wear a mask, you wear gloves at work.
+But in the meantime, for the interim, you wear a mask, you wear gloves at work.

-Social distancing because half the workforce is at home.
+Social distancing, because half the workforce is at home.

-And if you have a hot spot, you go in and you you literally lean down on it as hard as you possibly can.
+And if you have a hot spot, you go in and you literally lean down on it as hard as you possibly can.

 You can't go.

-The same with football.
+Same with football.

-But if people would be willing to get everybody that works in the stadiums, have to be tested positive or negative for COVID 19.
+But if people would be willing to get everybody that works in the stadiums have to be tested positive or negative for COVID-19, we have the ability to do at least that.

 Temperature checks for everybody coming in.

-Uh you everybody wears a mask.
+Everybody wears a mask.

 Everybody wears gloves.